-Mark McCarron is Wescott’s Chief Investment Officer, leading Wescott’s Investment Research Group and co-chairing Wescott’s Investment Committee.
+Mark McCarron is Wescott’s Principal, Chief Investment Officer, leading Wescott’s Investment Research Group and co-chairing Wescott’s Investment Committee.
 As such, Mark manages Wescott’s investment team in researching, designing and implementing Wescott’s Investment Strategies and portfolio solutions for the firm’s clients through constantly evolving markets.

 Mark is also responsible for client related communications on investment-focused matters, including white papers, research reports, quarterly commentaries as well as other communications regarding Wescott’s investment philosophy, perspective, outlook and performance.
 Mark’s rich background is in advising ultra-high-net-worth individuals, family offices and foundations on investment strategy across both traditional and alternative asset classes.

 Mark began his career in the asset management industry and wealth management profession with the $800 billion investment firm, SEI Investments, in 1994, as an analyst covering U.S. and non U.S. managers, across a range of styles and asset classes.
 “It was a very good early foundation because it gave me an opportunity to understand the asset management industry as a whole, the academic research influencing investment processes and highlighted the skills necessary to generate returns in excess of the market.
 During the first part of my career I focused on directing research, developing investment strategy and managing portfolios for both institutional and private clients.”

 At SEI Mark rose to become Managing Director, Global Head of Client Investment Strategy (U.S.).
 He then was asked to move to SEI’s London office in 1999 to help build out SEI’s investment offering for non-U.S. clients, including institutional and private wealth clients in the U.K., Europe, Asia and South Africa.
 Mark went on to become Managing Director, Head of London Investment Team (U.K.), and represented the firm’s investment capabilities globally.